Diz312/SCTrack/README.md

 This modular architecture, which incorporates Axios for efficient API communication, ensures scalability, allowing for future functionality to be easily added.
 Additionally, a left-side navigation pane and a refresh button enhance usability by allowing users to reload data as they explore different configurations and perspectives within the supply chain.

-The project will be organized with separate directories for backend, frontend, and configuration files.
-The structure will look like this:

-## Folder Structure
-SCtrack/
-├── backend/
-│ ├── app.py # Main Flask application file
-│ ├── config_loader.py # Module for loading YAML configuration
-│ ├── config.yaml # YAML configuration file
-│ ├── graph_data.gpickle # Pickle file storing the graph data
-│ ├── data_handler.py # Module for managing the content of the pickle file
-│ ├──  utils.py # Other Utilities
-├── frontend/
-│ ├── Various Files and Directories installed through React Bootstrap (see Frontend Bootstrap) ├── .gitignore
-├── LICENSE
-├── Pipfile # Python dependencies that are installed when you run "pipenv install" ├── Pipfile.lock # Lock file for the Pipfile
-├── README.md # This file

 ## Application Architecture
                           +----------------+
                           |     User       |